 How long have you been a Governor at Ryarsh?
-14 years
+Since 2002

 Any other Governor experience: I have worked informally with several governing bodies in local schools advising them on how to structure their monitoring to maximise their effectiveness.

-I am the chair of the governing body, a post which I have held for 10 years now.
-I meet with the Head Teacher on a regular basis so that I am always up to date with what is going on in school.
-I also monitor school finances.
+I am the chair of the governing body, a post which I have held since 2007.
+I meet with the Head Teacher on a regular basis so that I am always up to date with what is going on in school, and so we can share ideas.

 The school is a big part of the local community and it is important to me to play a role in that community.
 It is a real contrast to my work in an office, and I feel like I am making a difference to the children’s education.
 I am proud to take part in staff interviews which is always an interesting task, and the children are just really good fun to be around!
 The role of a governor has changed enormously since I started, we have a high degree of accountability and responsibility, but luckily we have a great team of governors who share in our vision.

-I am married to James and we have two children who were lucky enough to attend Ryarsh Primary School.
-We have lived in the village for 20 years, and love the community spirit here – I can often be found supporting the Duke of Wellington on a Friday lunchtime!
-I work in Canary Wharf three days a week, leaving home at a time when most sensible people still have a couple more hours in bed.
+I am married to James and we have two children who were lucky enough to attend Ryarsh Primary School, and have both now graduated from university.
+We have lived in the village for over 20 years, and love the community spirit here – I can often be found supporting the Duke of Wellington on a Friday!
+I work in Canary Wharf for a financial services company, specialising in client asset protection, leaving home at a time when most sensible people still have a couple more hours in bed.
 I studied French and German at university and have since learned Italian too.
-I love to watch cricket, preferably when the sun is shining, and I have also recently started dressmaking again, a hobby which has been mothballed for a number of years, apart from making the standard nativity costumes of course!
+I love to watch cricket, preferably when the sun is shining, and I have also recently started dressmaking again when I have some spare time.
+I have recently done a couple of 25km charity walks, so can often be spotted out pounding the pavements – when it’s not raining of course!